Cellular Potts model: Chemotaxis

 In CPM, cells can be made to move in the direction of higher chemokine concentration, by increasing the probability of copying the ID of site j into site i when the chemokine concentration is higher at j.
 This is done by modifying the change in energy $\Delta H$ with a term that is proportional to the difference in concentration at i and j:

 Where $\mu$ is the strength of chemotactic movement, and $C_i$ and $C_j$ are the concentration of the chemokine at site i and j, respectively.
 The chemokine gradient is typically implemented on a separate lattice of the same dimensions as the cell lattice.

 Multiscale and hybrid modeling using CPM

 Core GGH (or CPM) algorithm which defines the evolution of the cellular level structures can easily be integrated with intracellular signaling dynamics, reaction diffusion dynamics and rule based model to account for the processes which happen at lower (or higher) time scale.
 Open source software Bionetsolver can be used to integrate intracellular dynamics with CPM algorithm.

+Applications of Cellular-Potts Model

+The Cellular Potts Model (CPM)—also known as the Glazier-Graner-Hogeweg (GGH) model—is widely used in computational biology to simulate multicellular systems.
+It allows modeling of cell shape, movement, adhesion, growth, and interactions with the environment, making it highly suitable for studying tissue morphogenesis, cancer, cell sorting, and pattern formation.
+Below is a table summarizing key biological applications of CPM along with representative references.

+Frameworks Implementing the Cellular Potts Model

+The following frameworks allow users to apply the CPM to multicellular model construction.